 Keep a close eye on your credit report

-If you have a credit monitoring service, such as Credit Karma or Credit Sesame, or you use Capital One’s CreditWise monitoring service, it should alert you to any major changes in your credit report.
+If you have a credit monitoring service, such as Credit Karma, or you use Capital One’s CreditWise monitoring service, it should alert you to any major changes in your credit report.
 All three services monitor your TransUnion credit report.
 These monitoring services will alert you if there’s a major change in your report that could be a sign of identity theft.
 For example, if someone opens an account in your name, the app will notify you of that change.

-In addition, you may want to take advantage of your annual free credit report downloads through annualcreditreport.com.
-This will allow you to download your reports from Experian and Equifax, so you can review those reports as well.
+In addition, you may want to take advantage of your annual free credit report downloads.
+This will allow you to download your reports from Experian and Transunion, so you can review those reports as well.
 The credit bureaus don’t always have the same information in your report, so it’s a good idea to check the report from each bureau.

 Take more steps to protect your identity after a data breach

 “Unfortunately, Canadians are becomingly increasingly subject to data security crimes,” says Jeff Schwartz, Executive Director of Consolidated Credit Canada.
-For more information about the Capital One data breach, visit www.capitalone.ca/facts2019 and www.capitalone.ca/facts2019/fr.
-Stay up to date on this and more Canadian financial news here.
+Part of Financial Literacy Month is being aware of your vulnerabilities.